A-I-Research-Facility/Self-driving-cars/README.md

 <br>

 ### 🉑 Classifying driving system automation
 For the classification, some important things need to be considered.
-For example,<br>
+For example,
+* How much DRIVER ATTENTION is needed?
+* How much DRIVER ACTION is needed?
+* What makes up a complete driving task?